Frequently Asked Questions

 Your employer can choose how often they pay super you super (e.g. fortnightly, monthly etc.), it doesn’t have to be paid at the same time as your wages.

 By law, your employer is required to make a payment at least every 3 months.
-So, if you have only started working at your employer within the last 3 months, they may not have made a payment to your account yet, explaining why your balance is still zero.
+So, if you have only started working for your employer within the last 3 months, they may not have made a payment to your account yet, explaining why your balance is still zero.

 You can ask your employer how often they pay super to get a better idea of when to expect your super payments.